vrde/saydao/docs/operation.md

 - **Majority** means greater than 50% of Say behind Votes in a Poll.
 - **Member** means an individual who is a participant in a Community.
 A Member is identified by their Key.
 - **Notice** means communications sent through a Community's official channels to its Members.
 - **Off Chain** means activities, processes, or rules that are not implemented in SayDAO.
-- **Override** means a Poll to replace the final List presented by the Supervisor with an amended List.
-An Override requires a Supermajority.
+Off Chain can mean offline or other online processes that are not part of SayDAO.
 - **Poll** means a question put to the Members of the Community for a Vote using Say.
 A Poll can be initiated by any Member of the Community with Say.
 - **Quorum** means the number of Members or amount of Say required for the result of a Poll to be accepted as valid.
 A Quorum is achieved when one third of the Members or one third of the Say has cast a Vote.
 - **Revision** means a change to the List by the Supervisor.